kenlukas/teractf/Lunch_and_Learns/Aug_2025/Web-Secrets/README.md

 ![landing](./landing.png)

 From the challenge description, we need to search for hidden directories.
-Looking at the source I see a few different directories:
+Looking at the source, I see a few different directories:

 ```html
 <!DOCTYPE html>